 - Places that are attractive for young people to explore are particularly important to search in the case of younger missing children.

-- If applicable, make note to repeat a neighborhood canvass the following day for the same timeframe of the abduction, starting 30 minutes before the time of the abduction.
+- If applicable, make note to repeat a neighborhood canvass the following day for the same time frame of the abduction, ideally starting 30 minutes before the time of the abduction.

 22. Treat all areas of interest or regular visits by the missing child as potential crime scenes.